felipechaconn/express_mongoDB/README.md

     - Create file to work with babel .babelrc
 5. We need to run `npx babel-node src/index.js` because we use import on index.js
 6. Create a startup script in package.json 'start:dev': "nodemon src/index.js --exec babel-node"
+7. We need to install dotenv module to works with .env
+    - `npm i dotenv`